loong-zh/descheduler/keps/1397-evictions-in-background/README.md

   The cache will help with sorting and avoiding a duplicated eviction request of pods that were not annotated with `descheduler.alpha.kubernetes.io/eviction-in-progress` quickly enough.
-  Each item in the cache will have a TTL attribute to address cases where an eviction request was intercepted by an external component but the component failed to annotate the pod.
 - Implement a new built-in sorting plugin: Extend the descheduling framework with a new sorting plugin that will prefer pods with `descheduler.alpha.kubernetes.io/eviction-in-progress` annotation or those